biolab/orange-bio/doc/widgets/rst/PIPA.rst

 Examples
 --------

-In the schema below we connected PIPA to Data Table and GO Enrichment Analysis widgets.
+In the schema below we connected PIPA to Data Table, GO Enrichment Analysis, and Distance Map (through Attribute Distance) widgets.

 .. image:: PIPA_schema.*
    :alt: Example schema with PIPA widget